 SCM GLOBE PRO enables creation of continuously evolving models of the Russian supply chains (or any other supply chains):

-- automatically generate supply chain performance reports and KPIs based on simulation results
+- Automatically generate supply chain performance reports and KPIs based on simulation results